 - The diversity of Belize sometimes means multiple languages are spoken in a single village, adding to the complexity of language learning during pre-service training and throughout service.

 - While Spanish is spoken in Belize, any formal Spanish knowledge and training you bring does not guarantee you will be placed in a Spanish-speaking environment.
+As such, Trainees must demonstrate respect for the language they have been assigned.

 - Trainees will need to exemplify motivation, open-mindedness, cultural sensitivity, humility, patience, and flexibility in the language acquisition process.